|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 Ford's Technicolored remake (with Winton Hoch's superb cinematography) of the silent film The Three Godfathers (1916), which starred Ford's long-time friend Harry Carey, now used Carey's son as the character of William, aka The Abilene Kid.

-Ford's film was a heavy-handed, western retelling of the Biblical Three Wise Men tale, and a precursor of the comedy, Three Men and a Baby (1987).
+Ford's film (his first Technicolored film) was a heavy-handed tale of redemption - and a western retelling of the Biblical Three Wise Men tale.
+It was the precursor of the comedy, Three Men and a Baby (1987), and the Japanese anime film, Tokyo Godfathers (2003, Jp.).

 Yellow Sky (1948)